PLYMOUTH MORRIS

 Picture

-Our practices have stopped for the Christmas break - due to bookings elsewhere.
-We meet on Wednesday evenings at St Budeaux Church Hall, PL5 2HN, from 7.30pm - 9.30pm.
-Practices will start again on Wednesday 4th January 2023.
+During the winter season we meet on Wednesday evenings at St Budeaux Church Hall, PL5 2HN, from 7.30pm - 9.30pm from October to April for our practices.
 Come along and have a go.
 Musicians and dancers welcome.
 Open to all.

 Picture